avinash1216/frontend_Designing/README.md

 # frontend_Designing
 Some design created by me
-Here I have xreated a frontend design which looks lucartive and catchy . please Have a look
+Here I have created a frontend design which looks lucartive and catchy . please Have a look